TonyGravagno/php-refactor-tool/README.md

 Rename Method
 ![Rename Method](https://i.imgur.com/BIEGjDQ.gif)

-## Work in progress features
-- When moving/renaming files, change the namespace and its usages

 ## Installation

 - Install dependency extension `PHP Intelephense`

-- All the extensions with same functionalities should be disabled to obtain the best result.
+- All extensions with the same functionality should be disabled to obtain the best result.

+### Configuration (new in 0.6.1)

+`phpRefactorTool.fileNamePattern`

+- `symbol` (default) : On change of class to `Foo_Bar`, set file name to `Foo_Bar.php`
+- `wordpress` : On change of class to `My_Plugin_FooBar`, set file name to `my-plugin-foo-bar.php`

 ## Usage

-Use key `F2` or right click and choose `Rename Symbol` on the symbol you want to rename.
+Use key `F2` or right-click and choose `Rename Symbol` on the symbol you want to rename.

+## Work in progress features
+- When moving/renaming files, change the namespace and its usages

 ## Known Issues

+Does not (yet) modify require/require_once statements.
+You must do this manually.

-Not yet.
-If you have any problems please let me know, I'll fix it as soon as possible.
+If you have any problems please let me know, I'll try to fix it as time permits.

 ## Run tests